Where to get Legal Advice

 - whether there is a reasonable chance of winning your case and whether it is worth the time and money needed to win.

-If you are not eligible for Legal Aid there are other organisations who may be able to help with free advice or put you in touch with your local Law Centre.
+If you are not eligible for Legal Aid there are local organisations mentioned above who may be able to help with free advice or put you in touch with your local Law Centre.
+You can also visit the national websites below.

 Other Useful Information